GTAmodding/gta3script-specs/SPECIFICATION.md

-TODO shall should must cannot could may etc
 TODO SAN ANDREAS ALLOWS IDENTIFIERS TO BEGIN WITH UNDERSCORES TODO scripts subscripts mission script and such (what are the execution differences) TODO translation limits